upsuper/telegram-rustevalbot/README.md

 at the beginning of code are moved to the beginning of the wrapped code when `--bare` is not used.

-#### Crate query

-Eval bot can display information about a crate on crates.io via `/crate <crate>` command, e.g. `/crate itertools`.

-This command supports two other modes via `--keyword` and `--query`.
-With one of the flag specified, it would use the argument as keyword or general query string, and list the first several items returned from crates.io.

 #### Document query

 Eval can can display document item from official document